-When execution of a receipt fails or there are left some unused amount of prepaid gas after a function call, the Runtime generates refund receipts.
+When execution of a receipt fails or there is some unused amount of prepaid gas left after a function call, the Runtime generates refund receipts.

 - Refunds for the failed receipt for attached deposits.
 Let's call them deposit refunds.